vygr/ChrysaLisp/docs/CSCRIPT.md

 ```

 OK, that's a bit flippant.
 What the reverse polish stage did was to arrange
 things so that we can scan the output and emit instructions without a care.
-And
+It
-it also boiled away the ordering operators like `:lrb` and `:lsb` !
-All of
+also boiled away the ordering operators like `:lrb` and `:lsb` !
+All of those
-those operators are just changing the order of what we do at the VP output
+operators are just changing the order of what we do at the VP output stage.
-stage.

 Your only left with these operations, in your defined order.
 Languages may vary
 in the order rules, but they ALL do this !